- Chart

 Threats

-- Rising labor costs and potential labor shortages.
+- Rising labor costs and potential labor shortages

-- Disruptions from unforeseen events such as pandemics.
+- Disruptions from unforeseen events (e.g., pandemics)

 Competitors and Market Share